 Indian Horse in Schools

-Educators please join us to launch Indian Horse!
-Pre-bookings now available!
-Request a screening.
-Have you seen the film?
+Educators have you seen the film?
 We’d love your feedback!
 Also check out the #Next150, it can be started any time and used as a way to engage both you and your students in learning about current Indigenous issues.

 Richard Wagamese’ award-winning novel Indian Horse is being taught in thousands of Canadian classrooms, with over 100,000 copies of the book in circulation.
-April 13, 2018 the story of Saul Indian Horse will be coming to theatres near you!
+The story of Saul Indian Horse hit the big screen back in April.
+Now we are preparing to launch the educational DVD.

-Help us make sure that the Indian Horse film is available in high school classrooms across the country, and that it has long-tale life as a resource that fosters empathy, healing and understanding.
+Help us make sure that the Indian Horse film reaches high school classrooms across the country, and that it has long-tale life as a resource that fosters empathy, healing and understanding.

 Empathy, understanding, compassion.